-The nature of spin-valley-locking is described by the intervalley Hund's interaction $J_H$, with $J_H<0$ (expected for Coulomb interactions \cite{Chatterjee2020}) and $J_H>0$ corresponding to parallel and anti-parallel spins, respectively.
 In the presence of a ferromagnetic Hund's coupling with $J_H < 0$, there will be a single Goldstone mode for vanishing magnetic field $\vec{B}=0$, as a consequence of the spontaneously broken spin-rotation symmetry.
-While gapless at $\vec{B}=0$, it will exhibit a finite gap $\Delta=g\mu_B |\vec{B}|$ when $\vec{B}\neq 0$, determined by the spin Zeeman energy.
+While gapless at $\vec{B}=0$, this mode will exhibit a finite gap $\Delta=g\mu_B |\vec{B}|$ when $\vec{B}\neq 0$, determined by the spin Zeeman energy.
 The resonance behavior of this Goldstone mode is shown as the red solid line in Fig.~\ref{fig2}b.
-Due to the two valleys, there is a second, additional magnon mode.
-While the spin in the two valleys are in-phase and remain parallel for the Goldstone mode, they are out-of-phase in case of the second mode.
-For simplicity, we will refer to the in-phase and out-of-phase modes as $p=+$ and $-$, respectively.
-The energy gap of the $-$ mode is given by $g\mu_B |\vec{B}| + |J_H|$, which remains finite at $|\vec{B}|=0$, as shown in Fig.~\ref{fig2}c.
-Notably, in the case of $J_H <0$, the $|\vec{B}|$ dependence of all microwave resonance frequencies will be linear and, for those associated with single magnon processes, of slope $g\mu_B/h$.
-The intercept will be zero for the resonance with the lowest energy, which appears at the lowest microwave frequency, and positive for all others.
-This behavior is not consistent with experiment where the lowest and dominant resonance frequency has a negative intercept.
+In the case of $J_H <0$, the $|\vec{B}|$ dependence of all microwave resonance frequencies will be linear and, for those associated with single magnon processes, of slope $g\mu_B/h$.
+The intercept will be zero for the resonance with the lowest energy, which appears at the lowest microwave frequency.
+This behavior is not consistent with experiment where the lowest and most dominant resonance mode exhibits a negative intercept.